-9.2 Taxes .
-Seller shall pay or cause to be paid, all taxes, levies, penalties, licenses or charges imposed by any government authority(“Taxes”) on or with respect to the Product or a Transaction arising prior to the Delivery Point.
-Buyer shall pay or cause to be paid, all Taxes on or with respect to the Product or a Transaction at and from the Delivery Point (other than ad valorem, franchise or income taxes which are related to the sale of the Product and are, therefore, the responsibility of the Seller).
-In the event Seller is required by law or regulation to remit or pay Taxes which are Buyer’s responsibility hereunder, Buyer shall promptly reimburse Seller for such Taxes.
-If Buyer is required by law or regulation to remit or pay Taxes which are Seller’s responsibility hereunder, Buyer may deduct the amount of any such Taxes from the sums due to Seller under Article 6 of this Agreement.
-Nothing shall obligate or cause a Party to pay or be liable to pay any taxes for which it is exempt under the law.
+9.2 Governmental Charges .
+Seller shall pay or cause to be paid, all taxes, levies, penalties, licenses or charges imposed by any government authority(“Governmental Charges”) on or with respect to the Product or a Transaction arising prior to the Delivery Point.
+Buyer shall pay or cause to be paid, all Governmental Charges on or with respect to the Product or a Transaction at and from the Delivery Point (other than ad valorem, franchise or income taxes which are related to the sale of the Product and are, therefore, the responsibility of the Seller).
+In the event Seller is required by law or regulation to remit or pay Governmental Charges which are Buyer’s responsibility hereunder, Buyer shall promptly reimburse Seller for such Governmental Charges.
+If Buyer is required by law or regulation to remit or pay Governmental Charges which are Seller’s responsibility hereunder, Buyer may deduct the amount of any such Governmental Charges from the sums due to Seller under Article 6 of this Agreement.
+Nothing shall obligate or cause a Party to pay or be liable to pay any Governmental Charges for which it is exempt under the law.

 ARTICLE TEN: MISCELLANEOUS